+While in law school, Kara was a John B. Hall Public Interest Scholar and a Sonoma County Women in Law Scholar.
 Kara previously worked at a national education reform nonprofit.
-She volunteered with the Ella Baker Center for Human Rights’ Soul of the City campaign and was an active member of the Suitcase Clinic for four years, serving a term as Administrative Coordinator.
+As an undergraduate, she was an active member of the Suitcase Clinic for four years, serving a term as co-Administrative Coordinator.

-J.D., UC Berkeley School of Law (2014)
+J.D., University of California, Berkeley, School of Law (2014)

 B.A., University of California, Berkeley (2007)